 The number of different alphabetic systems that have developed world-wide means that the orthographic system of languages have differing levels of ‘deepness’ or ‘transparency’.

 The ‘deeper’ the language, the larger the distance between the letter and its sound.
 There will not be a one-to-one letter phoneme correspondence.
-The system will be less phonetic and new readers will have greater difficulty learning how to decode words Examples of languages with deep orthographies are English, French, Hebrew and Arabic.
+The system will be less phonetic and new readers will have greater difficulty learning how to decode words and spell.
+Examples of languages with deep orthographies are English, French, Hebrew and Arabic.

 For instance, in English the alphabet has 26 letters and approximately 100 sounds.
 This means a one-to-one correspondence cannot exist between most letters letters and sounds.
 A number of letters and letter combinations must represent more than one sound.
 When this is the case, EFL and ESL students have to learn that certain letters represent more than one sound and that certain sounds are represented by numerous letters and letter combinations.